Welcome to the Auction Sniper Help Library

 What is Lead Time?

-Lead time is the number of seconds from the end of an
+Lead time is the number of seconds before an auction’s

-auction that you would like Auction Sniper to place your bid.
-We recommend lead times between 5
+end time when you would like Auction Sniper to place your bid on your behalf.

-guarantees your wins.
-Read more information about using a sniping service to bid:
+Read more about using a sniping service to bid.

 Is there a time when I can NOT add, modify, or cancel a snipe?